 But how do they swing it?
 In some cases, Valhouli said, millennials purchase larger homes in emerging neighborhoods and take in roommates to help pay the mortgage.
 Low down-payment programs also help, Kuechler said.

 “Low down-payment programs have gotten much more popular.
 If you have excellent credit and you’re not borrowing more than $450,000 in the Boston area, it’s very easy to put only 3 percent down versus 20 percent down. … The interest rate is only half a percentage higher,’’ he said.

 But in many cases, it’s simply about ruthless saving and delayed gratification.

 Ada Salie was 24 when she bought her first condominium in West Roxbury in 2014.
 She had been living at home, paying rent to her mother.
 Her mom suggested that instead of paying rent, she could build equity by buying a house.
-Generously, Salie’s mother loaned her $90,000 for a down payment on a $219,000 property — on the condition that Salie repay her in five years.
+Generously, Salie’s mother helped her with a down payment on a $219,000 property — on the condition that Salie repay her in five years.

 “I’m a pretty long-term thinker.
 For me to throw away money on rent every month doesn’t make sense,’’ Salie said.

 Salie, who works for her family’s gymnastics company, paid off the debt in 3½ years.

 “I was a hard-core Dave Ramsey follower,’’ she said, referring to the finance guru who specializes in debt reduction.
 “I put every cent toward my debt.
 I paid off little debts first, then larger ones, until I had a bunch to throw at my mom’s debt every month to build equity in my condo.
 For about a year, I was giving her most of my paycheck.
 I was living like a Spartan for a few years: no eating out, no buying things, and I got most of our things off [sale] groups on Facebook.
 All my friends thought I was crazy,’’ she said.